Certified Educator Program

 Why Apply?

 Get recognized for all of your hard work in the classroom!
-As a CodeHS Certified Educator, you will be recognized on the CodeHS website as well as on our social media accounts.
-You will receive a certificate of recognition, some CodeHS swag for your classroom, and opportunities to connect with other computer science teachers with quarterly meetups.
+You will receive a certificate of recognition, a certified educator swag bag, and opportunities to connect with other computer science teachers with quarterly meetups.

 Recognition for Achievements in the Classroom